Dealing with Epcot Crowds is Simple and Fun with a little Magic

 Choose the best time to visit

-The best way to deal with all the lines and Epcot Crowds is to choose the best time to visit.
-It's amazing how the crowds can change from week to week and even day to day.
+Dad is really big on choosing the Best Time to Visit WDW.
+It's really amazing how the crowds can change from week to week and even day to day.
 Just a couple of days can make a huge difference in the amount of time you stand in line.

 The first 3 hours of the day are the least busy.
 That's a fact.
-Take Soarin' for example.
-You can ride Soarin' in the first hour without really waiting in line (maybe 10 or 15 minutes).
+Just look at what happens on, say, Soarin' for example.
+You can ride Soarin' in the first hour after the park opens, without really waiting in line (maybe 10 or 15 minutes).
 By noon the wait time will be 90 minutes and by mid-afternoon it will be 120 minutes.
 That's a fairly normal day for Soarin'.

 Have a plan